 A few weeks after moving into their new home their neighbor and Mary's sister, Louise, is found stabbed to death in a glade.
 Lovick and Crawford are on the case again and almost immediately they turn up a puzzling piece of information: there is no official record of Rose Todd being a sister of Charlotte.
 As the investigation continues there are a number of accidental deaths and the uncovering of more secrets in the past, a favorite Wilson plot device.
 The key to understanding the motive for all the killings is hidden among all those secrets.
 Crawford and Lovick ferret out the truth with a little help from Rose and her psychic skills.

-The characters in It Rained that Friday are just are well drawn and individual as Bury that Poker.
+The characters in It Rained that Friday are just as well drawn and individual as those in Bury that Poker.
 Wilson tends to be fond of populating her books with eccentric spinsters though Jem Roker, the troubled groundskeeper of Todd House, is one of her better fully dimensional male characters.
 The Norfolk settings in both novels are always a highlight with all the sights, scents and sounds that make for an immersive reading experience.
-Like P. M. Hubbard, whose books feature settings so alive they become integral characters, Wilson has a similar talent in evoking places that are vital and breathing as any human character.
+Like P. M. Hubbard, whose books feature settings so alive they become integral characters, Wilson has a similar talent in evoking places that are as vital and breathing as any human.